The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: Proof of the Erd o s-Chv a tal Simplex Conjecture for

-\begin{proof}[Proof of Proposition \ref{prop:stability for s-wise intersecting families}] Throughout the proof we assume that $\epsilon$ is smaller than a sufficiently small constant depending only on $s,\zeta$, for otherwise the proposition holds trivially.
+\begin{proof} Throughout the proof we assume that $\epsilon$ is smaller than a sufficiently small constant depending only on $s,\zeta$, for otherwise the proposition holds trivially.
 We shall also assume that $n_{0}$ is sufficiently large.